 Year 1 findings:

-View the findings from our focus groups – we have completed our first round of focus groups with institutional representatives, publishers and authors / readers, e-book aggregators, learned societies and research funders.
+View the findings from our focus groups – we have completed focus groups with institutional representatives, publishers and authors / readers, e-book aggregators, learned societies and research funders.
 We also held an short session with research managers and administrators.

 View the findings of the survey of humanities and social science researchers that explored their attitudes towards open access, publisher services, reading preferences, scholarly communications and Creative Commons.